insidewhy/the-party/README.markdown

 Modules paths beginning with "./" or "../" are assumed to be relative modules and are loaded when the --output-file or --dependencies options are used.
 The source code should not use the file extension ".js" or ".es6" in module import statements so a file in the current module path "file.es6" would be referenced as such:

-## TODO
- * Sometimes "undef" is thrown, this might be from the esprima harmony branch this code uses.
- * Constructors with spread parameters.

 ```JavaScript
 module file from './file'
 ```